We know what you’re thinking: what does air have to do with plumbing? Doesn’t plumbing deal with, you know, water?

 The role an air gap plays in protecting drinking water

-In plumbing however, air gap refers to a prevention method that protects the water in your fixtures from being contaminated with backflow.
+In plumbing, air gap refers to a prevention method that protects the water in your fixtures from being contaminated with backflow.

 This gap can be found in many common fixtures like taps and faucets, physically preventing backflow from re-entering your water supply.